-A. Vestry Meeting with Bishop Brewer or Canon Nunez
+A. Vestry Meeting with Bishop Brewer or Canon Holcombe

 When a Rector retires or accepts a call to some other cure, the Vestry, in accordance with the Canons of the Episcopal Church, is asked to accept the resignation of the departing Rector.
-Sometime after the announcement of the vacancy is made or at least soon after the departure of the Rector, Bishop Brewer and/or Canon Nunez will meet with the Vestry.
+Sometime after the announcement of the vacancy is made or at least soon after the departure of the Rector, Bishop Brewer and/or Canon Holcombe will meet with the Vestry.
 At this time he will review with the Vestry the needs of the congregation for clergy leadership during the transition and various options available.
+Please note: It is Bishop Brewer's prerogative to appoint an Interim Rector.
+The Vestry should only approach or engage candidates after consulting and gaining permission from Canon Holcombe for each priest to be considered.
 (See Appendix B)